The future face of language education

 The use of Big Data is an established reality in higher education, where the analysis of high-volume data streams is supporting universities’ management and decision-making.
 For instance, in several US universities, enrollment and recruiting are largely based on data-driven management.
 But the insight provided by Big Data can go into even more detail, for example by analyzing the composition of the student population, allowing to design academic programs based on its needs.

-These trends are of course only a small portion of the technological innovations that have an impact on the language education sector.
+These four trends we covered are of course only a small portion of the technological innovations that have an impact on the language education sector.
 Moreover, they are set to transform not only the toolkit of language teaching but also its spaces and delivery methods.

 Therefore, we can also expect an increase in the diffusion of blended learning offers.
 In blended learning, student-teacher interaction is enhanced by the possibility of accessing online study resources.
 If well designed, blended learning will be one of the best opportunities to enrich the educational offer.